alfranz/openfaas-fastapi-template/README.md

 # OpenFaas - Python-FastAPI Template

 An OpenFaas template using FastAPI.
+See the deployed live version [here](fastapi.alexfranz.com).

 ## Quickstart Guide